OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_elements/Assessment.md

 in the tab "Workflow".
 Here you determine which of the following options you want to use:

-  * Is it a **mandatory** or **optional** exercise?
+   *  **Task Assignment**: assign tasks to course participants or groups.

+  *  **Submission**: Learners should have the opportunity to submit tasks.
+This is where course participants create their solutions or upload them in a PDF file format.

+  *  **Review and Correction**: this is where course participants will find their tasks corrected as well as requests for revisions.

+  *  **Revision Period**: course participants upload their revised documents in this element.
+You as a coach can place multiple revision requests until the task is considered completed and the revision process closed.

+  *  **Sample solution**: provide course participants with sample solutions of their tasks.
+You can either create them directly in OpenOlat or upload files.

+  *  **Assessment**: create individual assessments for each course participant or for participants of a group as a whole.

+ Im Tab "Lernpfad" (bzw. im Tab "Workflow" bei herkömmlichen) kann ferner definiert werden ob die Aufgabe obligatorisch oder freiwillig ist.

 Mandatory tasks have to be completed and will be collected after the set deadline and handed over to the coach for evaluation.
 In the case of optional tasks, the user can decide for himself if he wants to work on them.
 Furthermore, optional tasks are not collected after the deadline.
-  *  **Task Assignment** : assign tasks to course participants or groups.

-  *  **Submission** : Learners should have the opportunity to submit tasks.
-This is where course participants create their solutions or upload them in a PDF file format.

-  *  **Review and Correction** : this is where course participants will find their tasks corrected as well as requests for revisions.

-  *  **Revision Period** : course participants upload their revised documents in this element.
-You as a coach can place multiple revision requests until the task is considered completed and the revision process closed.

-  *  **Sample solution** : provide course participants with sample solutions of their tasks.
-You can either create them directly in OpenOlat or upload files.

-  *  **Assessment** : create individual assessments for each course participant or for participants of a group as a whole.

 !!! info "Info"